jvgiordano/OSSMM-Version-1/docs/_pages/safety-and-data.md

 locally on a companion Android device in the "Documents/OSSMM" directory.
 Once data collection is complete, the recorded CSV file is immediately encrypted into a protected ZIP file.
-By default the unencrypted CSV is deleted, but users may choose to keep them using a toggle in the settings menu.
+By default the unencrypted CSV is deleted, but users may choose to keep the file using a toggle in the settings menu.

 * **Device security recommendations**: Due to the nature of sleep and physiological data, we recommend that companion devices used with OSSMM be